Scheduled for 2024

 The Maritime Culture of the Indigenous People of the Pacific Northwest Coast

 Working with distinguished Indigenous scholars, artists and craftspeople, archaeologists, and other experts, the Columbia River Maritime Museum will show how Indigenous People made and used tools and implements fashioned from stone, bone, shell, wood, and other natural materials.
-These tools represent thousands of years of innovation by coastal Indigenous people from Yakutat, Alaska to Northern California.
+It will also feature the use of present-day materials used by the living descendants who continue to practice the traditional arts.
+These tools represent thousands of years of innovation by coastal Indigenous People from Yakutat, Alaska to southern Oregon.

-Expected to open in 2024, this exhibit will present these technologies as living traditions in the voices of Indigenous People, showing how they blend old and new tools, technologies and knowledge to proper in the face of continuing threats to Indigenous culture.
+Expected to open in 2024, this exhibit will present these technologies as living traditions through the voices of Indigenous People, showing their resilience as they blend old and new tools, technologies and knowledge to prosper in the face of continuing threats to traditional lifeway.

 Send us your contact information and we will be sure to let you know when these new exhibits are on display for Museum visitors.